Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Introduction

-Section \ref{subsec:BB_decomposition_embedded_resolution_singularities_complex_analytic_spaces} provides important strengthenings of Theorem \ref{mainthm:BB_decomposition_C*_invariant_complex_analytic_subspace} for Bia{\l}ynicki--Birula decompositions for complex analytic spaces that can be achieved by appealing to the resolution of singularities for analytic spaces due to Hironaka \cite{Hironaka_1964-I-II}.
-Theorem \ref{mainthm:BB_decomposition_strict_transform_complex_analytic_subspace} provides a Bia{\l}ynicki--Birula decomposition for the strict transform, relative to a resolution morphism, of a $\CC^*$-invariant, invariant complex analytic subspace of a complex manifold with a holomorphic $\CC^*$ action.
+Section \ref{sec:BB_decomposition_embedded_resolution_singularities_complex_analytic_spaces} provides important strengthenings of Theorem \ref{mainthm:BB_decomposition_C*_invariant_complex_analytic_subspace} for Bia{\l}ynicki--Birula decompositions for complex analytic spaces that can be achieved by appealing to the resolution of singularities for analytic spaces due to Hironaka \cite{Hironaka_1964-I-II}.
+Theorem \ref{mainthm:BB_decomposition_strict_transform_complex_analytic_subspace} provides a Bia{\l}ynicki--Birula decomposition for the strict transform, relative to a resolution morphism, of a $\CC^*$-invariant, complex analytic subspace of a complex manifold with a holomorphic $\CC^*$ action.
 Corollary \ref{maincor:BB_decomposition_strict_transform_complex_analytic_subspace} yields a Bia{\l}ynicki--Birula decomposition for the strict transform of a $\CC^*$-invariant, closed complex analytic subspace of a complex manifold with a holomorphic $\CC^*$ action and several interpretations of the Bia{\l}ynicki--Birula nullity, co-index, and index at a fixed point in the complex analytic space.
-The fixed point subspace, stable subspace, and unstable subspace need not, of course, lie in the smooth locus of the complex analytic space but Corollary \ref{maincor:Approximate_BB_decomposition_strict_transform_complex_analytic_subspace} provides \emph{approximate} fixed-point, stable, and unstable complex submanifolds that are contained in the smooth locus and have useful geometric consequences.
-Theorem \ref{mainthm:Dimensions_approximate_stable_unstable_subspaces_complex_analytic_subspace} ensures that the approximate fixed-point, stable, and unstable submanifolds in the smooth locus are non-empty when the Bia{\l}ynicki--Birula nullity, co-index, and index, respectively, at a fixed point are positive.
-Moreover, if the circle action $S^1\times X \to X$ induced by restricting the $\CC^*$ action to $S^1 \subset \CC^*$ has a Hamiltonian function $f:X\to\RR$, then Theorem \ref{mainthm:Dimensions_approximate_stable_unstable_subspaces_complex_analytic_subspace} asserts that such a fixed point is not a local minimum (respectively, maximum) of $f|_Y:Y\to \RR$ if the Bia{\l}ynicki--Birula co-index (respectively, index) is positive.
+The fixed point subspace, stable subspace, and unstable subspace need not, of course, lie in the smooth locus of the complex analytic space.
+However, if the circle action $S^1\times X \to X$ induced by restricting the $\CC^*$ action to $S^1 \subset \CC^*$ has a Hamiltonian function $f:X\to\RR$, then Corollary \ref{maincor:BB_decomposition_strict_transform_complex_analytic_subspace} asserts that such a fixed point is not a local minimum\footnote{We say that $p$ is not a local minimum (respectively, maximum) of $f:Y_\sm\to \RR$ if $p$ is not a local minimum (respectively, maximum) of $f:Y_\sm\cup\{p\}\to \RR$.} (respectively, maximum) of the restriction $f:Y_\sm\to \RR$ of $f$ to the smooth locus $Y_\sm \subset Y$ if the Bia{\l}ynicki--Birula co-index (respectively, index) at a fixed point is positive.